-- Examined the controls in place over the identification and recovery of income due to the Council from the two cemeteries together with the invoicing, tracing detail from the source documents and the burial records to the subsequent receipt and banking of the fees. - Examined the controls in place over the identification and recovery of income due to the Council from the Corn Exchange together with the invoicing, tracing detail from the Invoices to the subsequent receipt and banking of the fees.
+- ➤ Examined the controls in place over the identification and recovery of income due to the Council from the two cemeteries together with the invoicing, tracing detail from the source documents and the burial records to the subsequent receipt and banking of the fees. - Examined the controls in place over the identification and recovery of income due to the Council from the Corn Exchange together with the invoicing, tracing detail from the Invoices to the subsequent receipt and banking of the fees.

-Also reviewed the unpaid invoices relating to the sales ledgers and we are satisfied that a significant amount of work has been undertaken to reduce the outstanding debtor position.
-The sales ledger reflects this significant amount of work and following previous discussions with the Deputy Town Clerk we consider that the debtor position is being controlled and monitored to a very satisfactory standard.
+Also reviewed the unpaid invoices relating to the sales ledgers and we are satisfied that a significant amount of work was undertaken to reduce this debtor position.
+Following discussions with the Town Clerk we have been advised that work has been undertaken, post the year end, to reduce the outstanding debt.

 There are no matters requiring recommendation in this area of our review process.
-We will undertake a further review of the Sales Ledger and income streams at our final audit.